trilitech/tezos-developer-docs/docs/tutorials/join-dal-baker/run-node.md

    octez-node run --rpc-addr 127.0.0.1:8732 --log-output="$HOME/octez-node.log"
    ```

+   At first launch, the node generates a fresh identity file used to identify itself on the network.
+   Then it bootstraps the chain, which takes a variable amount of time depending on how many blocks need to be loaded.
+   You don't need to wait for the node to bootstrap now.

 1. Ensure that the node runs persistently.
 Look up how to run programs persistently in the documentation for your operating system.
 You can also refer to [Run a persistent baking node](https://opentezos.com/node-baking/baking/persistent-baker/) on opentezos.com.

 1. Optional: When the node has bootstrapped and caught up with the current head block, you can delete the snapshot file to save space.

-At first launch, the node generates a fresh identity file used to identify itself on the network.
-Then it bootstraps the chain, which takes a variable amount of time depending on how many blocks need to be loaded.

 In the meantime, you can continue the baking infrastructure while the node is bootstrapping.
 Continue to [Step 2: Set up a baker account](/tutorials/join-dal-baker/prepare-account).